 By Jeremy Siegel

-Student Bio: Jeremy Siegel is a 2L at Suffolk University Law School and is a staff member on the Journal of High Technology Law.
-He holds a Bachelor of Science in Business Management from Roger Williams University.
+Student Bio: Jeremy Siegel is a third-year student at Suffolk University Law School and Production Editor for the Journal of High Technology Law.
+He graduated from Roger Williams University in 2012 with a Bachelor of Science in Business Management.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.